RaimondStokkel/Prompt.Library/image-prompts/ConsistentCharacter.md

 - **Accessories**: Watch, necklace, hat, bag - consistent items across scenes
 - **Outfit variations**: Formal, casual, active - all maintaining the color palette and style

-### 3. Consistency Techniques by Platform
+### 3. Consistency Techniques in Nano Banana

-**Midjourney:**
-- Use `--cref [URL]` (character reference) with a strong base image
-- Use `--cw` (character weight) parameter: 100 for full character, 0 for face only
-- Maintain identical character description block across all prompts
-- Use `--seed` value for additional consistency

-**Stable Diffusion / Flux:**
-- IP-Adapter for face/character consistency from reference images
-- LoRA training on 10-20 images of the character for best results
-- Use consistent trigger words tied to the trained model
-- InstantID or PhotoMaker for face-consistent generation

-**DALL-E:**
-- Use detailed, identical character description paragraph in every prompt
+- **Anchor Description Block**: Use a detailed, identical character description paragraph verbatim in every single prompt.
-- Reference the character by a unique name + full description
-- Leverage conversation memory in ChatGPT for multi-turn consistency
+- **Reference Images**: Utilize Nano Banana's image+text-to-image capabilities by providing a previously generated strong character portrait or reference sheet as a base image for new generations or edits.
+- **Contextual Anchoring**: Always tie the specific traits together in the same order (e.g., age, then face, then hair, then clothing) to establish a repeatable pattern for the model.
+- **Iterative Editing**: Generate the character first, then use natural language editing commands to change the background or pose rather than starting from scratch.

 ### 4. Scene Variation Framework
 How to change context while preserving identity:

-- **Environment swap**: Change only the background/setting description
+- **Environment swap**: Change only the background/setting description while keeping the character block identical
 - **Action/pose**: Specify new activity while keeping outfit and features identical
 - **Lighting change**: Alter mood through lighting without changing character details
-- **Expression library**: Define specific expressions (smile, focused, surprised) with consistent face
+- **Expression library**: Define specific expressions (smile, focused, surprised) with consistent face descriptors
 - **Camera angle**: Vary between close-up portrait, medium shot, full body

 ### 5. Character Reference Sheet Prompt